2014 Auburn Tigers football team: Alabama

 In the twelfth and final game of the regular season, Auburn traveled to Tuscaloosa to face their arch-rival Alabama.
 Alabama now leads the overall series 43–35–1.
 College GameDay was in Tuscaloosa for this game, making it the second time the traveling show was live from the location of an Auburn game this season (October 11 vs. Mississippi State).
 Every analyst picked Alabama to win.
 On the first play from scrimmage, Auburn turned the ball over on a failed lateral from Nick Marshall to Roc Thomas and Alabama scored on the drive after the fumble.
 Alabama scored again after Auburn got to the three yard line, but had to settle for a field goal.
 Auburn then scored ten unanswered points before the defense allowed a late Alabama drive for a touchdown on 4th and goal.
 Auburn then scored ten more unanswered points after the touchdown and after a Blake Sims interception.
 The halftime score was Auburn 26 and Alabama 20.

 At the beginning of the fourth quarter, Alabama scored a touchdown and completed a two-point conversion to take the lead at 42-36.
 Auburn regained possession of the ball, but Nick Marshall was unable to make a 3rd-down conversion and the ball was punted back to Alabama.
 The Auburn defense was unable to prevent Alabama from rapidly progressing downfield and scoring with a touchdown pass to DeAndrew White.
 This made the score 48-36 Alabama.
 Saban opted to attempt another 2-point conversion to widen the gap, but this failed when Blake Sims was pushed out of bounds.

 Upon repossession of the ball, Auburn successfully completed passes downfield but was unable to make a first down.
 Alabama regained the ball.

 Wisconsin

 On December 7, it was announced that #19 Auburn and #18 Wisconsin would meet in the Outback Bowl.
 Auburn fired defensive coordinator Ellis Johnson prior to this game and it was announced that Charlie Harbison would be the interim defensive coordinator for this game.
 Wisconsin's coach Gary Andersen left for Oregon State so the Badgers' athletic director Barry Alvarez will coach the Badgers in this game.
 The all-time series is tied 1-1-1 and Wisconsin won the last meeting 28–14 in the 2006 Capital One Bowl.
 With the win, Wisconsin takes the series lead 2-1-1.

 Rankings

+2015 NFL draft

-2015 NFL Draft
+Auburn had five players selected in the 2015 NFL draft.